Guides on Caring for Living Things

 Pay your bills on time and save some money for emergencies.
 Maybe you can outrun the financial distress that haunted your childhood, if you give it your best effort.

 Don’t forget to leave the house!
 Wear the new sundress to the coffee shop.
 Sit by the river in the canyon where you can never get far enough away from the road.
-Take the chance to skinny dip in the woods; the ice-cold plunge will create something hot and sharp in you.
+Take the chance to skinny dip in the woods; the ice cold plunge will create something hot and sharp in you.
 Go on the date, and the second date; notice how it feels to have someone finally want to hold your hand.

 Remind yourself that you exist.
-Ways to do this include calling a friend who’s far away or taking a long bath with a candle lit on the windowsill.
+Ways to do this include calling a friend who’s far away or taking a long bath with a candle lit in the windowsill.
 You must act early, lest you forget and drift into ghostliness.
 It is worthwhile to make meaning aggressively.